MichalFurman/Simple-Task-App-Client-Server-/README.md

 http://localhost:3000 -or other port on which node (NPM) started the service

+### You can change the server host address and port configuration in the Client app.
+- The settings are in the "client/src/Utils/Config.js" file under the "API" const.

 ### Standalone Live working demo:

 Just download this package: